What Kind of Website

 When you’re thinking about what kind of website you need, you’ve probably never heard of a lead generating website!

-The ‘problem’ with a traditional page based website is that it doesn’t actually generate many enquiries or leads.
+The ‘problem’ with a traditional page-based website is that it doesn’t actually generate many enquiries or leads.
 Most website visitors are ‘just looking’ and are not yet ready to engage with you.
 As the website owner, this can be quite frustrating as you see hundreds of visitors to your site and not that many enquiries.

 A lead generating website generally uses ‘squeeze’ pages.
 These try to encourage the user to swap a little bit of personal information (say an email address) in exchange for a download containing information that might be of interest.
 Doing this, and assuming your site allows for it in its privacy settings, you can then send follow up emails to the person, gently nurturing them towards your business.
+Make sure the free give away is tempting.
+The more you can give away the more tempting it will be.
+Make sure it’s fully branded for your business.

 Personal brand website:

-If you are a sole trader or consultant type business then its normal that your message is more ‘personal’ than ‘corporate’.
+If you are a sole trader or consultant type business then it’s normal that your message is more ‘personal’ than ‘corporate’.
 This is not to say unprofessional, but more that the reason someone will deal with you is because of you and your personal skills and knowledge rather than some corporate message.

 As such, a website that presents you to the world with some of your personality and charisma is more appropriate.
-A personal brand site being a combination of a blog / article website and a personal profile (such as a Linked In profile page).
+A personal brand site is a combination of a blog / article website and a personal profile (such as a Linked In profile page).

 A series of personal brand sites is also a powerful mechanism for a larger business.
-The business itself would have a more traditional ‘corporate’ website (page driven or lead generating type) and the customer facing staff could also have their own websites allowing them to improve their ‘authority’ on the internet and their individual expertise.
+The business itself would have a more traditional ‘corporate’ website (page driven or lead generating type) and the customer-facing staff could also have their own websites allowing them to improve their ‘authority’ on the internet and their individual expertise.

 Take expert advice on website strategy.
 Your website should be the cornerstone of your business marketing but it should integrate into all your marketing and have a consistent message and style.
 Speak to a marketing strategist who understands the internet to make sure you get the right balance.